Old Cheddar, Pickled Jalapeño and Chives Sourdough

 2. Cover the pots and bake the loaves at 450 F for 25 minutes, remove the lids, and bake for another 22 minutes at 425 F. Internal temperature should be 205 F or more.

 Be aware that the loaves might stick to the sides of your pots due to the cheese.
-I ran a thin knife down the sides to break the stuck spots and with the parchment paper on the bottom, the loaves popped right out.
+If it dors, run a thin knife down the sides to break the stuck spots and with the parchment paper on the bottom, the loaves will pop right out.